docascod/howto/docs/_coverpage.md

 > A professional documentation toolset.

 - Write with your favorite tool
-- Use your favorite documentation language (marksown, rst, asciidoc)
+- Use your favorite doc language (md, rst, adoc)
 - Create your custom themes

 [GitHub](https://github.com/docascod/DocsAsCode)